 Same-Page is a collaborative software suite for email, calendar, tasks, and contacts.
 It also hosts a messaging platform, document collaboration, and video conferencing.

 Price: Packages start at $39/month and max out at $499/month.

 WikiSuite combines various apps, including file sharing, email, and messaging, into one software package.
 WikiSuite is easy to customize and adapt based on your business needs.
 However, its complexity, maintenance requirements, and limited support may be challenging for some organizations.

 Price: Some local web hosting providers have various custom email domain plans starting from $1 a month.

 If you’re looking for an alternative to Google Workspace, there are lots of viable options to choose from each with unique strengths and a range of price points.

 There’s no one-size-fits-all choice.
 So, take your time and pick the solution that’s right for your business.

 Get rewarded for boosting your business’ productivity!
-The Capital on Tap Business Credit Card earns you 1% cashback on spending.
-Maximise efficiency without breaking the bank!
+The Capital on Tap Business Credit Card issued by WebBank earns you 1.5% cashback on spending.
+Maximize efficiency without breaking the bank!